 We are still seeking funds to purchase two permanent benches to install next to the seat wall and to cover costs of the plantings for this project.
 Please consider making a donation to help cover some of the costs.

 The northeast corner of the Park is now the home of the Sister Cities Peace Gardens.
 Three gardens, one each in honor of Esslingen, Germany, Tsubame, Japan and Sheboygan

 The gardens include plants that are either grown in those cities or are representative of them.
-Plants in the Esslingen garden include daisies, brunnera and Edelweiss while plants in the Tsubame garden will include hosta, pink asters, purple iris and a Japanese red maple tree.
+Plants in the Esslingen garden include daisies, brunnera and Edelweiss while plants in the Tsubame garden include hosta, hakonechloa, irises and a Japanese red maple tree.